Saigon coffee with condensed milk or Ca phe sua

 Coffee with condensed milk has become a Saigon specialty which any tourist would like to try once on their trip to this city.
 Saigon is full of places where we can try a tasty cup of coffee.
 The Bloomberg has voted 10 most unique and tasty in the world, including Vietnamese iced milk coffee said to be very delicious.
 This kind of simple drink is suggested by CNN as one of 10 Vietnamese dishes tourists should try.

-Skill and experience are needed to make coffee using stainless steel filter.
+Skill and experience are needed to make coffee using a stainless steel filter.
 It takes about 10-15 minutes to brew 100g of coffee and some customers are happy to sit around the table, talk to each other and wait for ready coffee.
-So that Saigon coffee is not only a drink, but stories between people, relationship, history and culture.
+So that Saigon coffee is not only a drink but stories between people, relationships, history and culture.

 In Saigon, there are some good Vietnamese coffee shops chains such as Trung Nguyen, Highlands, Phuc Nguyen… where you can enjoy coffee in beautiful, relaxed and modern environment.
 Other choices are coffee shops on the streets, in hidden alleys, in local parks with cheap price.